dekuNukem/PicoRC/osborne1.md

 ## Additional Shopping

-Apart from the kit itself, you need to buy a **Mean Well** Chassis Mount PSU.
+Apart from the kit itself, you need to buy a **Mean Well** PSU.

 * Both **Mean Well RD-50A** and **RID-50A** works

 ⚠️ ⚠️ **MAKE SURE IT IS THE "A" VARIANT!** ⚠️ ⚠️

-* Around 15 USD / GBP
+* Around 20 USD / GBP
 * Buy from a reputable distributor, **NOT eBay or Aliexpress**!
 	* [Mouser](https://www.mouser.co.uk/ProductDetail/MEAN-WELL/RD-50A?qs=V9a8iPeg90x33CByXejgiw%3D%3D)
     * [DigiKey](https://www.digikey.com/en/products/detail/mean-well-usa-inc/RD-50A/7705984)